trojan/Line-Out/README.md

 ## How to play

 - Download or clone the project on a directory of your choice
-- Run the executable `mongoose-6.9.exe` in the root folder to run the server
+- Run the executable `mongoose-6.9.exe` in the root folder to run the server (download it from https://cesanta.com/ if you're using Linux)
 - Select the `src` folder once a window pops up on your browser
 - Play the game.